Rainbow saturation of graphs: Introduction

-Finally, we shall remark that we did not rule out the existence of a ``sharp threshold'' for some connected graph $H$, i.e., a $t \ge e(H)$ such that $\sat{t+1}{n}{H}=o(\sat{t}{n}{H})$ as a $n\rightarrow \infty$.
-However, if such graph exists it must belong to $\mathcal{B}$, by Theorem \ref{thm:class}.
+Finally, we shall remark that we did not rule out the existence of a `sharp threshold' for some connected graph $H$, i.e., a $t \ge e(H)$ such that $\sat{t+1}{n}{H}=o(\sat{t}{n}{H})$ as a $n\rightarrow \infty$.
+However, if such graph exists it must belong to $\mathcal{B}$, by Theorem~\ref{thm:class}.
 Note also that the set of connected graphs for which we have \emph{not} determined the correct growth rate of their $t$-rainbow saturation numbers for large enough $t$ consists exactly of the aforementioned $K_{r}$'s with a rotated edge for odd $r\geq 5$.

-\subsection{Organization and Notation}
+\section{Organization and notation}

-The remainder of this paper is organized as follows.
-In Section~\ref{sec:lowerbound}, we prove lower bounds for the $t$-rainbow saturation number of two classes of graphs, namely graphs where every edge belongs to a triangle and graphs which contain a conical vertex, allowing us to establish the correctness of Conjecture~\ref{conjecture:complete}.
+In section~\ref{sec:lowerbound}, we prove lower bounds for the $t$-rainbow saturation number of two classes of graphs, namely graphs where every edge belongs to a triangle and graphs which contain a conical vertex, allowing us to establish the correctness of Conjecture~\ref{conjecture:complete}.
 In Section~\ref{sec:upperboundsconn}, we shall prove Theorem~\ref{thm:generalupperbound} when restricted to the class of connected graphs, as well as the main parts of the proof of Theorem~\ref{thm:class} and Theorem~\ref{thm:largenumbercolours}.
 We split the argument in the following way.
 First, in Subsection~\ref{subsec:trees_2_conn}, we show item \ref{thm:class:linear} of Theorem~\ref{thm:class} and in Subsection~\ref{subsec:cycle}, we prove Theorem~\ref{thm:generalupperbound} assuming the graph is connected.
 Secondly, in Subsection~\ref{subsec:leaves}, we establish item \ref{thm:class:Hkl}.
 In Subsection~\ref{subsec:complete}, we shall give upper bounds (depending on $t$), for the $t$-rainbow saturation numbers of complete graphs.
 We also show that, when the palette of colours is infinite, the rainbow saturation numbers of complete graphs are linear.
 In Section~\ref{sec:upperboundsdiscon}, we complete the proof of Theorem~\ref{thm:generalupperbound}, showing it also holds for disconnected graphs without isolated vertices.
-In Section~\ref{sec:proofs}, we deduce from the results proved in previous sections Theorems~\ref{thm:class}~and~\ref{thm:largenumbercolours}.
+In Section~\ref{sec:proofs}, we deduce from the results proved in previous Sections Theorem~\ref{thm:class}~and Theorem~\ref{thm:largenumbercolours}.
 Finally, in Section~\ref{sec:openproblems} we make some remarks and propose some conjectures and questions that we would like to be investigated.